kyledecker/Heart_Rate_Monitor/README.txt

     pip install peakutils

-The program can be claaed from the command line with a call such as:
+The program can be called from the command line with a call such as:

     ipython heart_rate_monitor.py filename

-in the command line call filename should be the name of the file containing the heart rate data (i.e. example_data.bin)
+In the command line call filename should be the name of the file containing the heart rate data (i.e. example_data.bin)